 into your folder in the "Week 3" folder named "alpha".
 Make sure it is called "alpha".

-- Composite the graphic over video or a stll headshot in Final Cut Pro or Premiere.
+- Composite the graphic over video or a stll headshot in Premiere.
 How does it look?
 Output a JPEG frame from the timeline to put into your Week3 folder.
 Make sure it is called "still".
 (Hint: In Premiere you cna output a still frame by clicking on the camera icon below the record monitor.)

 Manufacturers have unique, sometimes proprietary ways to compress, store and retrieve